Matt Chapman keys rally for Giants in comeback win over Padres

 Brito (0-2) allowed a pair of unearned runs in his second decision since San Diego acquired him from the New York Yankees in the Juan Soto trade.

-Camilo Doval allowed a two-out single to Jackson Merrill, then struck out Luis Campuasano for his first save after tying for the NL lead with 39 last year.
+Camilo Doval allowed a two-out single to Jackson Merrill, then struck out Luis Campusano for his first save after tying for the NL lead with 39 last year.

-Cronenworth hit an RBI double in the first on a drive over Jung Hoo Lee and high off the center-field wall.
+Cronenworth hit an RBI double in the first on a drive high off the center-field wall over Jung Hoo Lee, who ran into the wall without making a playl.
 Kim added a run-scoring single in the sixth.

+Lee lost a ball in the sun in the first inning on Saturday and is still adjusting to Oracle Park after playing the past seven seasons in South Korea.

 San Francisco drew 40,149 in its third straight sellout, matching its 2023 total.